Spirit: Stallion of the Cimarron: Plot

-Spirit is forced to work on the transcontinental railway, pulling a steam locomotive.
-After noticing that the railway will pass right through his home, Spirit quickly breaks free from the sledge and then frees the other horses.
-They all escape, but the locomotive crashes into another locomotive, causing an explosion that sets the forest ablaze.
-Spirit is trapped when the chain around his neck snags on a fallen tree.
-Little Creek intervenes, and together they escape.
+Spirit is put in a train with other captured horses from the village, and becomes disheartened; however, he has a vision of his herd running free across their homeland, strengthening him again.
+Spirit and many other horses are then forced to work on the transcontinental railroad, sledging a steam locomotive through the woods.
+After noticing that the railroad will pass right through his homeland, Spirit pretends to pass out, tricking the men into releasing him, then frees the other horses by kicking their chains off the sledge.
+The unattached locomotive tumbles backwards down a hill, crashes into another locomotive in a station below, and starts a fire which sets the surrounding forest ablaze.
+Spirit is trapped when a loose chain around his neck snags on a fallen tree, but Little Creek arrives and cuts him free; together, they escape by jumping into a ravine.